Home / Cities / Dating in Toronto: A Guide for Single Men

 Final Take

 Toronto rewards consistency and specificity, and it quietly rewards you for the ratio without ever announcing it.
 Pick a neighborhood, learn three good date spots, put real effort into your profile, and stop treating the city like a colder New York.
 The market is numerically in your favor and the bar scene is built for dates.
+You're not really competing with the other men in that 1.04, you're competing with their hesitation, and most of them won't move.
 The only thing standing between you and a good run here is your own willingness to make a plan.
 Make it.

 Meet your AI dating coach